 (Which dashing suitor is Mary going to wed?
 I can’t believe that happened to Edith!
 HOW DID I JUST NOW DISCOVER THIS SHOW?)
 Forty-five minutes into my television coma, my son came upstairs.
 His tall, lanky figure loomed in the doorway…

 “Mom, you forgot to tuck me in.”

-He waited that long for me. (“Mother of the Year.”
-Nailed it.)
+He waited that long for me.
+(Mother of the year.)

 So we went downstairs.
 I pulled the soft blankets over him, briefly chatted, whispered a prayer, planted a kiss on his cheek, and told him how much I love him.

 Then I climbed back upstairs with a huge smile on my face.

 Just when I thought he was getting too old and a little weary of mom’s ridiculous showering of affection in tucking him into bed, he reminded me even older boys still need their mamas.
 I love that I forgot to tuck him in because I got to experience this sacred moment.

 Mamas, why do we stress so much about making mistakes?

 Be encouraged by reading the full “Imperfectly Thrive in Parenting” series.
 We talk about the silver linings in mom mistakes and more…